 3. Prepare the weed membrane

 Install the first layer of geotextile weed membrane on top of the soil.
 This will prevent the sub base sinking into the mud.
-It is best to fill the area with Type 1, sometimes known as MOT (crushed stone).
+It is best to fill the area with Type 1, sometimes known as MOT (crushed stone) or Grano Dust.

 4. Level area

 Make sure the Type 1 is evenly spread and smooth off any lumps with a rake.
-The Type 1 should be raked level with top of the timber perimeter edging.
+The Type 1 should be raked level with top of the timber perimeter edging and then compacted with a wacker plate.

 5. Compact the Type 1 with a wacker plate and blind off with a thin layer of sharp sand.